-->

 So what do you get if you mix all of this up and then spit it out on celluloid?
 Hmmm?

 MALPASO IS BORN: Clint’s next stepping stone up the showbiz ladder began once he formed a production company called 'Malpaso', which was a stalwart that allowed him to carve out his own career path with some degree of control.
-Granted, he did have to do a number of studio films to appease his agent – such as 'Paint Your Wagon' and 'Kelly's Heroes' – but he was also able to become a director and make some more personable films too – such as 'Play Misty For Me' and 'The Beguiled'.
-Moreover, to help him additionally steer his career path in the direction he wanted, Clint was able to glean knowledge from film director, Don Siegel (Dirty Harry), as well as gather a family of actors around him to star in his movies - like Bill McKinney and Geoffrey Lewis.(The Monkey Films).
+Granted, he did have to do several studio films to appease his agent – such as 'Paint Your Wagon' and 'Kelly's Heroes' – but he was also able to become a director and make some more personable films too – such as 'Play Misty For Me' and 'The Beguiled'.
+To help him steer his career path in the direction he wanted, Clint was able to glean knowledge from the director, Don Siegel (Dirty Harry), as well as gather a family of actors around him to star in his movies, like Bill McKinney and Geoffrey Lewis.

 THE REVIEW:

-Another thing that I like about 'Clint Eastwood – Out Of The Shadows', is the way in which Clint’s movies say more about Clint than Clint does about himself.
-There was a quote that I remember an actor once said – Peter Sellers I think it was – that stated ‘For you to understand who I am, look at my work’.
+Another thing that I like about 'Clint Eastwood – Out Of The Shadows' is the way in which Clint’s movies say more about Clint than Clint does about himself.
+There was a quote that I remember an actor once said – Peter Sellers, I think it was – that stated, ‘For you to understand who I am, look at my work’.
 And do you know what?
 I surmise that a more truthful saying cannot be applied to our buddy Clint here.

 Ahem.

-If you like it – watch it.
+'If you like it – watch it.
 If you don’t – then don’t.
 But please, don’t go away angry – just go away.
-BANG!
+BANG!'

 Class documentary, like the man himself.